Immersion Performance

 —DFW.Com

 This is voluptuous, loopy, scintillating theatre that challenges the soul and rattles our teeth.
 It's black humor laced with the lyric authority of dream logic.
 It's metaphysical redemption masquerading as grotesque psychological quackery.
-It's audacious, original and implacable.
+It's audacious, original, and implacable.

 —Dallas Examiner

-If there's a common thread in the Zombies shows, it's in the way Riccio uses language and performance to remind us of the confusion, complications and frustrations implicit in humanity.
 In DP92, Riccio attempts to unite the origins of life — the mollusk — with the controlled chaos of modern humanity.
 But really, what he's reminding us is that we're all in this life together.
 We all come from the same place and return to it, as life folds in on itself over and over again.

 —Dallas Observer